This software seamlessly stitches together images of a scene taken in overlapping views. This is achieved in two

 the camera, and change in scene lighting due to cloud cover.
 Therefore, there often is a need to smoothly blend

-intensities in the overlap area between two images so that there will be a smooth transition from one image to another
+intensities in the overlap area between the images so that there will be a smooth transition from one image to another

 when the images are mosaicked.
 The weights are set inversely proportional to the distances of a pixel in the overlap